History of Asbestos, Pt. 2: Asbestos in the Middle Ages

 Centuries after its use in medieval warfare and magic tricks, the truth about the mysterious fire-resistant fiber was determined.
 In 1642, the English physician Sir Thomas Browne properly attributed those fire-resistant properties not to a lizard but to a mineral known as asbestos.

-By this time, civilization was entering an era of reason, logic and science.
+By this time, civilization was entering an era of reason, logic, and science.
 Yet, for all the wisdom of the Enlightenment, the same scientific principles gave rise to the Industrial Revolution and triggered an era of incredible economic greed.

 It was in the 19th century when asbestos began to be mined and put to use on a truly globe-spanning, commercial scale.

 Civilization was, once again, undergoing a massive change.
 Capitalism emerged as the dominant economic system, and with it came the ruthless dictates of supply and demand.
-When it came to asbestos, profit overpowered any concerns about its long-term effects on public health.
+When it came to asbestos, a company’s profit overpowered any concerns about its long-term effects on public health.

 In our next installment on the history of asbestos, we’ll look at asbestos during the industrial era and how its many profitable uses transformed asbestos into the widespread, insidious substance we now know it to be today.